thangngoc89/wercker-step-bower-install/README.md

-# yeoman bower-install step
+# bower-install step

 Executes the `bower install` command with leveraging the wercker cache mechanism to improve installation time.

-This step is compatible with box-yeoman and expects bower to be installed globally.

-This way there is no need to change the yeoman generated package.json
+This step has the `--allow-root` option set to enable installation in a Docker enviroment.

 ## Example